mosip/documentation/docs/architecture/tuvali.md

 - Peripheral is out of range/disconnected
 - Destroy Connection API

-As part of Connection closure.
-Both Central and Peripheral objects are cleaned up along with Wallet and Verifier objects.
+As part of connection closure, both central and peripheral cleans the held resources, cryptographic keys, bluetooth resources, to ensure that the subsequent transfer happens smoothly.